 About VASRA Volunteers

-The National Capital Scholastic Rowing Association (NCSRA) requires all schools that participate in their regattas to provide volunteers to work at every meet.
+The Virginia Scholastic Rowing Association (VASRA) requires all schools that participate in their regattas to provide volunteers to work at every meet.
 Robinson Crew will be fined if we do not provide a volunteer for the designated position.
 Robinson Crew asks every family to fill one of these positions during the season.
 Sign ups take place at the Winter membership meeting.

-Every volunteer gets 5 points for each completed shift!
+Every volunteer gets 7 (driver positions) or 5 (other positions) Service Hours for each completed shift!

 View a PRESENTATION about regatta volunteering